smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 Contoso is exploring the option of transitioning its operations into a more Internet-open model which would facilitate support for mobile workforce and integration with business partners, while, at the same time, support current security and manageability controls.
 Given its current environment, which is heavily dependent on Active Directory and undergoes migration to Windows 10 devices, Contoso intends to evaluate Azure Active Directory and Microsoft Intune as potential identity and management components of the target design.

 The identity component of the target design should facilitate step-up authentication and per-application permissions based not only on the properties of users' accounts but also on the state of these users' devices.
 To maximize security, Contoso wants to minimize or even eliminate persistent assignments of privileged roles for identity management, but, at the same time, such arrangement must account for break-glass scenarios, allowing for a non-gated emergency use of privileged accounts.
-For obvious reasons, such accounts needs to be closely monitored and audited.
+For obvious reasons, such accounts need to be closely monitored and audited.

-Another Information Security concern is accidental exposure of users passwords.
+Another Information Security concern is accidental exposure of users' passwords.
 Contoso would like to minimize their use in lieu of more secure authentication methods.
 In situations where passwords are required, users should also be able to both change and reset them without having to rely on HelpDesk services.
 At the same time, any on-premises Active Directory user account restrictions, such as allowed sign-in hours must be honored.
 Similarly, the existing Active Directory password policies must apply, although the head of Information Security would like to enhance them by preventing use of common terms within password values.

 Besides enhancing self-service user capabilities, Contoso wants to optimize end-user experience, especially in environment where users might be using several different devices.
 The user-defined settings, such as accessibility or app customization should be consistent across all devices.